Ben90001/IAP-Coding_for_Interviews/README.md

     Constraints: `0 <= n <= 1000` for n being the size of s.
 If there exists multiple palindromic substrings with maximum size any is correct.

 ### My Implementations
-My implementations can be found in `mySolutions.cc`.
+My own implementations can be found in `mySolutions.cc`.